braaannigan/Vigorous_lateral_export/README.md

 ##mitgcm
 This folder contains the model code.
 The model code is found in 'model'.
 The compile_time_options allows the packages and grid to be specified.
 The optfile used for the paper is tools/build_options/linux_archer_gfortran2.
-The input files are then found in run.
+This would obviously have to be adapted for your own machine.
+The input files are then found in the directory 'run'.

 If the experiment is run in a series of jobs on a cluster, the bash script crd.sh allows the generation of a series of input